 I personally would like to see a phone app that allows students (and professors) to pull these terms and their “definitions” up during critiques and discussions.
 Often terms like “identity” come up as self-evident and without complex histories and an app might allow a moment for professors and students alike to reflect in a focused manner.
 Moreover, students could easily access the terms on their own.
 This, of course, is not to replace the reading of complex essays that would happen in a critical theory course.

 The author’s final chapter explores his experience viewing a Rothko painting.
-At one point, deSouza cogently writes how Rothko’s “trailing brushstrokes” become “plumes of smoke” and Rothko’s orange become the orange he saw in nighttime explosions of TV.
+At one point, deSouza cogently writes how Rothko’s “trailing brushstrokes” become “plumes of smoke” and Rothko’s orange becomes the orange he saw in nighttime explosions of TV.
 He easily shifts from the metaphysical and the past to the physical world of the recent present and then back again to a different past when he makes formal connections to an 1840 work Allan DeSouza, frontispiece image for How Art Can Be Thought “The Slave Ship [Slavers Throwing overboard the Dead and Dying — Typhoon Coming on]” by J.M.
 Turner.
 In the final sentence of the book, he writes:

 While still optimistic of art’s role in “what it means to be human,” my account is a negotiated refusal: negotiated, since it claims the right to knowledge, pleasure, and experience (in this instance, of Rothko, of late Euro American modernism), and a refusal of assimilation’s active forgetting.

 This way of thinking overlaps with my own.
 For instance, my inclusion of Cy Twombly into a transnational South Asian art history is a negotiated refusal, as well: I refuse to forget or disavow my pleasure of modernist art in favor of an essentialized understanding of “South Asian.”